directus/directus/docs/configuration/flows/operations.md

 # Operations

-> Operations are the actions performed after the Data Flow is triggered.
-Whether you need to access and create Data
+> Operations are the actions performed after the Flow is triggered.
+Whether you need to access and create Data within
-> within Directus, send information off to outside services, create time-oriented flows, set conditional logic or even
+> Directus, send information off to outside services, create time-oriented flows, set conditional logic or even trigger
-> trigger other Data Flows, these simple but powerful tasks can make it happen.
+> other Flows, these simple but powerful tasks can make it happen.

 [[toc]]